 The Church, Bearley Green, Upper Play Area across Snitterfield Road create a very pleasant open space and amenity for the village.
-The "Important Open Space" to the west of the church bounded by Ash Lane and the green hedges of Old Vicarage completes the signature rural character of the village [Bearley Conservation Area Designation November 1971 and Bearley Conservation Area Study Stratford-on-Avon District Council, Alan Smith & Partner January 1994].
+The "Important Open Space" to the west of the church bounded by Ash Lane and the green spaces of Old Rectory completes the signature rural character of the village [Bearley Conservation Area Designation November 1971 and Bearley Conservation Area Study Stratford-on-Avon District Council, Alan Smith & Partner January 1994].